turbot/steampipe-mod-azure-perimeter/perimeter/docs/public_access_settings.md

 Resources should not be publicly accessible or exposed to the internet through configurations and settings.

-This benchmark evaluates Azure resources that could be made publicly accessible through configuration flags, settings, and properties rather than through resource policies or IAM permissions.
-These settings often involve simple boolean flags or access level configurations that can inadvertently expose resources to the internet.

-Common examples include:
+This benchmark checks for:
 - Storage account blob public access settings
-- Database public network access flags
+- Storage container blob public access settings
-- Virtual machine public IP assignments
-- Container registry public access settings
+- Kubernetes cluster public access settings
-- Network security group rules allowing unrestricted access

-Regular monitoring and validation of these settings helps maintain a secure perimeter around your Azure infrastructure.
+Properly managing public access settings is essential for maintaining a secure perimeter.
+Public access settings should be carefully managed to ensure that only authorized principals have access to resources.